rubocop-lts/rubocop-lts-rspec/README.md

 All releases of this gem are stable releases.
-We do not release new versions for every release of `rubocop`, as this gem is part of rubocop-lts, which is tied to [standard (Standard Ruby)][standardrb].
+We do not release new versions for every release of `rubocop`, as this gem is part of `rubocop-lts`, which is tied to [standard (Standard Ruby)][standardrb].
-A typical release cycle for a gem in the `rubocop-lts` family is roughly every six months, though eventually analysis support for an old version of Ruby will become impossible, because of limitations of RuboCop.
+Eventually analysis support for an old version of Ruby will no longer be sustainable.
 When that happens releases of the `rubocop-lts` gem for that version of Ruby will (mostly) cease.
 For now though, in Q2 2025, RuboCop, via RuboCop-LTS, can still be used with code targeting Ruby v1.8.7, and newer.

-## Info you can shake a stick at
+## 💡 Info you can shake a stick at

 | Tokens to Remember       | [![Gem name][⛳️name-img]][⛳️gem-name] [![Gem namespace][⛳️namespace-img]][⛳️gem-namespace]                                                                                                                                                                                                                                                                                                                                                                          |
 |--------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|